 This welcoming holiday cottage is only half a mile from Blaenau Ffestiniog's centre, within a 10-minute walk of shops, cafes, pubs, and exciting attractions like Zip World and Bounce Below.
 It has gorgeous views from the front and rear, with nearby attractions including Llechwedd Slate Caverns, Antur Stiniog, Snowdon, Portmeirion, and Conwy Castle.
 The Llyn Peninsuala is within easy reach, as are beautiful beaches like Morfa Bychan.
 Gwalia Cottage sleeps four people in two bedrooms and is dog-friendly.
 It's ideal for couples, families and friends.

-"Tyn Y Cefn" is a 2 bed holiday Cottage sleeping up to 4 guests in Gwynedd.
+"Quarry Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Gwynedd.
 The fascinating old slate town of Blaenau Ffestiniog is situated in a superb position for exploring the Snowdonia National Park.
 There is a good selection of shops, pubs and places to eat.
 The main local attractions include Zip World Slate...

-"Ty Cynon" is a 2 bed holiday Cottage sleeping up to 4 guests in Gwynedd.
+"The Walkers' Cwtch" is a 1 bed holiday Apartment sleeping up to 2 guests in Gwynedd.

 "Pisgah Guesthouse Snowdonia" is a 1 bed holiday BandB sleeping up to 2 guests in Gwynedd.